How to buy Alloy Resources shares

 Own Alloy Resources shares in just a few minutes.

 Strickland Metals Limited is a gold business based in Australia.
-Alloy Resources shares (AYR) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Alloy Resources has a trailing 12-month revenue of around $12,000.
+Alloy Resources shares (AYR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Alloy Resources has a trailing 12-month revenue of around $40,122.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Alloy Resources